 Now I want to create a similar piece to sell at the shop.

 I love having free reign to create a perfect piece to complete a space, and these turned out great.
-I like to push myself to try a new technique, and making a large stencil was my challenge on this project.
+I like to push myself to try a new techniques, and making a large stencil was my challenge on this project.
 It turned out perfectly and Sherri and her daughter were thrilled!

 Join the DD Community!